Unlike the antagonists in her steamy romance thrillers, author Nancy Crampton-Brophy did not get away with murder.

 In 2011, she published it in a notorious blog post titled, “How to Murder Your Husband.”

 “As a romantic suspense writer, I spend a lot of time thinking about murder and, consequently, about police procedure,” the 700-word post began.
 It was published on a blog called “See Jane Publish” that has since been made private.

 The essay was split into sections detailing the pros and cons of killing a villainous husband.

 “If the murder is supposed to set me free, I certainly don’t want to spend any time in jail,” Crampton-Brophy wrote.
 “And let me say clearly for the record, I don’t like jumpsuits and orange isn’t my color.”

-But the trial judge ruled Monday that the essay would not be permitted as evidence because it was written years ago as part of a writing seminar and could unfairly prejudice the jury.
+The trial judge ruled that the essay would not be permitted as evidence because it was written years ago as part of a writing seminar and could unfairly prejudice the jury.